IMC-UAS-Krems/DBSTUE-SS23-Public/README.md

 This is the repository for your playground, exercises, and homework for Database Systems 2023

+# Session 06: 19/04/2023

+## Keep going with the queries:

+Write all the queries from Session 05

+## More queries

+Consider a database with the following relational model (schema):

+Person (name, age, gender)

+Frequents (name, pizzeria)

+Eats (name, pizza)

+Serves (pizzeria, pizza, price)

+Write SQL expressions for the following three queries:

+- Find the names of all people who frequent only pizzerias serving at least one pizza they eat.

+- Find the names of all people who frequent every pizzeria serving at least one pizza they eat.

+- Find the pizzeria serving the cheapest pepperoni pizza.
+In the case of ties, return all of the cheapest-pepperoni pizzerias.

+## Deal with References
+A person changes name, update the foreign keys of the related relationships.

+Add an update and delete clause and test them.

 # Session 05: 12/04/2023

 ## Setup: